icaruseu/mom-ca/README.md

 2. Adapt [`build.properties.xml`](./build.properties.xml) to your needs ([details](https://github.com/icaruseu/mom-ca/wiki/Configuration)).
 3. Build the software by using `ant install` in `mom.XRX`
 4. Start MOM-CA by using `ant start`.
 It will be reachable under `localhost:8181` by default or with the port chosen by you in step #2.
-5. You can log into the database with the user `admin` in combination with the password chosen by you in step #2.
+5. You can restore a backup by using `ant restore-backup -Dbackup=[PATH_TO_BACKUP_FILE]`
+6. In case you don't want to restore a backup you have to initialize the database and admin user account by using `ant initialize-new-database`.
-6. Stop MOM-CA by using `ant stop`.
+7. Stop MOM-CA by using `ant stop`.

 ## Running with Docker